 I personally feel that there is a disparity when it comes to African American-owned businesses regarding their ability to get a piece of that pie.
-Historically, many believe that African American, minority-owned and woman-owned businesses aren't as sophisticated and qualified as a nonLess than 4% of the dollars the County awarded for construction prime contracts were received by African American, Hispanic American, and Asian American contractors combined.
+Historically, many believe that African American, minority-owned and woman-owned businesses aren't as sophisticated and qualified as a nonminority-owned business.
+So, that is a stereotype that is out there, and it needs to be broken down.

+Less than 4% of the dollars the County awarded for construction prime contracts were received by African American, Hispanic American, and Asian American contractors combined.